These hearty sweet potato black bean burgers are loaded with ingredients you can feel good about, but most importantly they taste great!

 How to make them

 Making your sweet potato black bean burger patties is very simple.
 Start with cooked sweet potatoes and remove any skin.
-These are placed in a large bowl and mashed until smooth.
+These are placed in a large mixing bowl and mashed until smooth.
 After this, all of the remaining ingredients can be added and mixed together.

 Your sweet potato black bean burger patties can be made into whatever size you prefer.
 However, I typically use about ½ cup of the mixture to form patties.
 Patties should be as wide as the bun you are using and about an inch thick.

-Tip: Using wax paper allows you to easily transfer the patties into your skillet without them sticking.
+Tip: Using wax parchment paper allows you to easily transfer the patties into your skillet without them sticking.

 As with any burger, you can customize the toppings to fit your tastes.
 However, if you want some suggestions I recommend the following.